 The project dubbed 'On Wings of Waste' was born.
-Jeremy will fly a WAM RV-9 two seater aircraft from San Francisco WAM RV9 aircraft from Silicon Valley, the innovate technological hub of the world to Anchorage, the climate change frontier, leaving on Monday, August 1 and being filmed for a documentary that will examine and demonstrate new environmentally friendly technologies.
+Jeremy has now flown a WAM RV-9 two seater aircraft in the skies above Wollongong and from Sydney to Melbourne.
 The 'On Wings of Waste' flight is an ambitious, daring and historic initiative to raise awareness about end of life plastic waste in our oceans and to highlight its potential benefits as a new source of fuel.

 Jeremy needs your support to bring the world's attention to plastic pollution and to ignite a global campaign for change